Rhos (North Wales): Kingdom: history and archaeology

-The Gwynedd Archaeological Trust have undertaken a trial excavation of this hillfort and set up related information boards in Colwyn Bay Library.
+The Gwynedd Archaeological Trust has undertaken a trial excavation of this hillfort and set up related information boards in Colwyn Bay Library.
 Their investigations revealed a massive defensive stone wall, well built and faced with good-quality limestone blocks originally rising to about ten feet high.
 The ramparts were eleven and a half feet thick.
-These defences are unlike those of Iron Age hillforts but comparable with similar medieval fortifications, so may represent a possible stronghold of the Kings of Rhos.
+These defences are unlike those of Iron Age hillforts but comparable with similar Medieval fortifications, so may represent a possible stronghold of the Kings of Rhos.

 Administrative unit

-By the 11th century, Rhos was part of Gwynedd Is Conwy (Gwynedd "below" the River Conwy) as an administrative unit known as a cantref.
-Along with its three adjoining cantrefi, the area was known as Y Berfeddwlad or the 'Middle Country' lying between Gwynedd and Powys and often changing hands between those two powerful kingdoms.
+By the 11th century, Rhos was part of Gwynedd Is Conwy (Gwynedd "below", east in this case, the River Conwy) as an administrative unit known as a cantref.
+Along with its three adjoining cantrefi, the area was known as Y Berfeddwlad or the "Middle Country" lying between Gwynedd and Powys and often changing hands between those two powerful kingdoms.
 With the loss of Welsh independence in 1283, Rhos became part of the lordship of Denbigh, as granted to the English Earl of Lincoln.
-The cantrefi were abolished in 1536 with the creation of Denbighshire, but the name of Rhos survives today in places such as Llandrillo-yn-Rhos (Rhos-on-Sea), Llanelian-yn-Rhos, and Penmaen Rhos.
+The cantrefi were abolished in 1536 with the creation of Denbighshire, but the name of Rhos survives today in places such as Llandrillo yn Rhos (Rhos-on-Sea) and Penmaen Rhos.